romshark/Go-1-2-Proposal---Immutability/README.md

 With immutable types, there's no need to explicitly describe mutability recommendations in the documentation.
 When immutable types are declared as such then the code becomes self-explaining:
-- If you see an argument of an immutable type - you can rely on it not being changed neither inside the function itself nor inside any other functions this function calls etc.
+- An **argument** or a **variable** of an immutable type can be relied on not being changed neither inside the scope it's declared in, nor in the scopes it's passed to.
-- If you see an immutable method (or a "function with a receiver of an immutable type" if you will) - you can rely on it not changing the object.
+- An immutable **method** (or a "function with a **receiver** of an immutable type" if you will) - can be relied on not changing the object it operates on.
-- If you return a return value of an immutable type - you can rely on it not being mutated by the function caller.
+- A **return value** of an immutable type can be relied on not being changed by the function caller.
-- If you see a field of an immutable type - you can rely on it not being changed as soon as the object is initialized, even inside its origin package.
+- A **field** of an immutable type can be relied on not being changed as soon as the object is initialized, even inside the scope of its origin package.
-- If you see a variable of an immutable type - you can rely on it not being changed in the context it's in as well as the contexts it's passed over to.

 #### 1.2.3.
 Increased Runtime Performance
 Immutability provides a way to safely avoid unnecessary copying.
 The compiler